xavierhardy/reportcard/README.md

 ### Notes

-We don't support Go Report Card on Windows since we have no way to test it on Windows.
+We don't support it on Windows since we have no way to test it on Windows.